 No. Some academic and some administrative staff may choose to take strike action but the University will remain open and many staff will be at work as usual.

-- Will submission deadlines for in-course assessments be changed due to the Strike?
+- Will submission deadlines for in-course assessments be changed due to the industrial action?

 No. You should ensure that you meet the stated deadlines for submission of your in-course assessments.
 The penalties for late submission will not be relaxed.